Welcome to TAGGS!

 The Tracking Accountability in Government Grants System (TAGGS) is a robust reporting tool developed by the Department of Health and Human Services (HHS) Office of Grants and Acquisition Policy and Accountability (OGAPA).
 The TAGGS database is a central repository for grants awarded by the eleven HHS Operating Divisions (OPDIVs)*.
 TAGGS tracks obligated grant funds at the transaction level.

 TAGGS serves HHS staff, congressional offices, other executive agencies, potential and current grant recipients, and other interested parties for a variety of informational purposes.

 *Includes the Office of the Secretary (OS) and the Centers for Disease Control and Prevention (CDC), which administers the Agency for Toxic Substances and Disease Registry (ATSDR).

-The TAGGS 2012 Annual Report is now available in a newly designed, interactive format.
-The on-line version of the report provides users with multiple views of HHS’ data with rich visuals, graphs and charts.
+The TAGGS 2013 Annual Report is now available.
+In addition to the interactive U.S. Maps that were introduced in the 2012 Annual Report, Regional and International maps have been added in 2013, which provides the public an open and transparent view of how HHS tracks and accounts for grant spending in foreign countries.
 The viewer can customize information, see spending trends or changes, as well as save charts in various formats or print the information.
-Click here to go the Interactive TAGGS 2012 Annual Report.
+Click here to go the Interactive TAGGS 2013 Annual Report.

 The report is also available in PDF format for downloading.
 To download a PDF report, click the Annual Report PDF.